Characters of the Yakuza series: Sohei Dojima

 Sohei Dojima (堂島 宗兵, Dōjima Sōhei) was the cunning but violent head of the Dojima Family.
 Dojima was known for getting his way by any means necessary.
 He is Daigo's father, and Yayoi's husband.
 His death at the hands of Akira Nishikiyama in 1995 caused Shintaro Kazama, the Dojima captain, to absorb the Dojima men into his own Kazama Family.
 Kazuma Kiryu covered up Nishiki's murder and served 10 years in prison.

-It is revealed in a flashback during the second game by Kashiwagi that he was behind the Jingweon mafia massacre in 1980, ordering Kazama and Futoshi Shimano to kill all 46 members of the mafia.
+It is revealed in a flashback during Yakuza 2 by Kashiwagi that he was behind the Jingweon mafia massacre in 1980, ordering Kazama and Futoshi Shimano to kill all 46 members of the mafia.
 He appears again in Yakuza 0 where he and his family lieutenants fought against Kiryu, Goro Majima, Masaru Sera, and Tachibana Real Estate to acquire the Empty Lot, but failed to do so as Sera secured the lot with both Kiryu and Majima's help.